galaxyproject/training-material/topics/fair/tutorials/fair-ena/tutorial.md

 Check the processing status of your upload via the Run Processing Report.

+> <warning-title></warning-title>
-Note: The Webin upload area is a temporary transit location which is not backed up.
+> The Webin upload area is a temporary transit location which is not backed up.
 Always ensure you retain a local copy of the data till the files have been successfully submitted and archived.
+{: .warning}

 ## 6. Post-submission editing
 Metadata submitted for each object can be edited via the Reports (Studies, Samples, Runs) by clicking on the box-arrow icon in the Action column next to the table presenting the reports.
 The underlying xml of the submitted item can be inspected and edited.